|When the community says: Don’t speak about the past, the children of Kacanik, Kosovo, find their voice and begin to seek a future of peace.|

 When we met Anita, she shared her experience growing up in Kacanik.
 And she wanted to know if another war was inevitable or if one day the people of Kosovo would be united again.

 Anita knew there had to be a better way to live, but she did not know how to attain it.

 When Hardwired visited Kacanik, we worked with local teachers to introduce the children to a special after-school program about pluralism.
 Anita joined us.

 As Anita and the other children experienced life on Fruitopia, they learn how to live together in peace, regardless of their religious or ethnic differences.
-They learned how to overcome their fears of one another and overcome their history.
+They learned how to overcome their fears of one another and overcome their history of division.